 - Essential travel items available upon request.
 Seriously- it’s incredible.
 They have everything from hair dye and bands to tweezers and curling irons or stain sheets.
 Check out the list.

-The wine hour is from 5-6 PM in the lobby of the Kimpton Cardinal Hotel in Winston-Salem.
-There are several different types to choose from and a staff member cheerfully pours.
+The wine hour is from 5 to 6 PM in the lobby of the Kimpton Cardinal Hotel in Winston-Salem.
+There are several different types to choose from, and a staff member cheerfully pours.

 Fun Fact: Kimpton is the first hotel company that offered a hosted wine hour each evening starting in 1981 (in San Francisco).
 Bill Kimpton wanted to provide a community for guests at the end of a long day.

-Wines are occasionally local and they are certainly delicious.
-There were also some snacks- but they contained gluten so we avoided them.
-I chose a rosé that I really enjoyed and took it down to the lower level to explore.
+Wines are occasionally local, and they are undoubtedly delicious.
+There were also some snacks- but they contained gluten, so we avoided them.
+I chose a rosé that I enjoyed and took it down to the lower level to explore.

 The Adult Playground

-The space was like nothing else I have ever seen- giant scrabble, billiards and pool, a jukebox, bowling, a huge slide, and a basketball court.
-Seriously, any fun loving adult’s dream basement!
+The 1867 square foot recreation area was like nothing else I have ever seen.
+The hotel recreation space features giant Scrabble, billiards and pool, a jukebox, bowling alley, a giant twisty slide, and a basketball court.
+Seriously, any fun-loving adult’s dream basement!

-The jukebox was actually a CD player- so if you have any CDs you dream of playing… you can totally rock out!
+The jukebox was a CD player- so if you have any CDs you dream of playing… you can rock out!

 My daughter was obsessed with playing basketball on an actual court!

-The slide was so big and twirly for our daughter that she needed help!
-The two-story chute made for some memorable times.
+The slide was so immense and twirly that our toddler daughter needed help!
+The bright blue two-story chute made for some memorable times.
+Be honest- every child’s (and MY) wildest dreams include using a slide as a way to move between floors!

 The “Director of Pet Relations” prepares a list of nearby pet-friendly restaurants, parks, and groomers.
-Finally, you’re given a door hanger to alert other guests and hotel staff that your pet is in the room.
+Finally, receive a door hanger to alert other guests and hotel staff that your pet is in the room.
 We thought this was a really interesting touch!
-Since we basically couldn’t leave our barking dog alone, we were excited to check it out.

 - Bailey Park is located in the Wake Forest Innovation Quarter in downtown Winston-Salem.
 It’s 1.6 acres of public green space.
 Go forth with your kiddos and play hard! they also have yoga, festivals, and food trucks.